djdhananjay1/automation-using-autoit/README.md

 ## How It Works

 1. Click on the "Donate" button above.
-2. You'll be redirected to my Buy Me a Coffee page.
+2. You'll be redirected to my Paypal page.
-3. Choose the number of coffees you want to buy (you can also set a custom amount).
-4. Complete the transaction securely.
+3. Complete the transaction securely.

 Thank you for your support!
 Every coffee is greatly appreciated.